-For organizational reasons, requests to view these kinds of works needs to be made ahead of time (at least 10 days before your intended visit).
-Please wait for our reply to your enquiry before organizing your visit.
+For organizational reasons, requests to view these kinds of works need to be made ahead of time (at least 10 days before your intended visit).
+Please wait to hear back from us before organizing your visit.